idnantimar/DBCV-revisited/README.md

 - Our implementation consistently outperforms the available alternatives in runtime, achieving a **~20X+ speedup** over the HDBSCAN implementation.
 The other implementations perform even worse. 📈

 - Except for small samples, where implementation-specific fixed costs dominate, our implementation also outperforms the available alternatives in terms of peak memory demand.
-While the HDBSCAN implementation crashes a 32 GB system beyond 50K observations, our implementation completes smoothly at 100K observations with a peak memory demand of around ~10 GB.
+While the HDBSCAN implementation crashes a 32 GB system beyond 50K observations, our implementation runs smoothly at 100K observations with a peak memory demand of around ~10 GB.
 At large scales, our peak **memory usage remains at approximately 10%** of that of the HDBSCAN implementation. 📉

 > **NOTE:** We never need to materialize a distance matrix combining all clusters for DSPC, and only require the within-cluster condensed distance array for DSC.
 Hence, the peak memory demand grows with the size of the largest cluster, rather than with the total number of observations.
 For example, *(blobs10 data - 10 clusters; 50K samples)* and *(moons or circles data - 2 clusters; 10K samples)* exhibit roughly equal peak memory usage.